Untitled

 Homework

 Every week there will be homework questions.
 These may reference any of the resources assigned for the week.
-These can be typed (into the Google Doc) or printed out and handwritten.
+These must be typed in Microsoft OneDrive and submitted as a url link to a cloud-hosted document.
+I do not accept files that have to be downloaded to my device.

 Final Project

-During the last week of the course students will have the option to either complete a final project or write a final paper.
-There will several project checkpoints (during non-quiz weeks) and the whole thing will be scaffolded well enough so that students can build ideas, get feedback, and try out the technology (if you are doing the project) before the final week.
-Students will have all of week 15 to fine tune the project.
+During the last week of the course students will complete a final project.
+There will several project checkpoints and the whole thing will be scaffolded well enough so that students can build ideas, get feedback, and try out the technology before the final week.
+Students will have all of week 12 to fine tune the project.

 Grading Criteria